Writer

 Our heads are definitely real - or aren't they?

-And that's why, in a way, every fantasy,
+And that's why, in a way:

 is also part of the real world.